 - Test your vitamin D level and supplement with enough to reach a 50 to 60 ng blood level all year round.

-If you have been told you have osteopenia in the hip, try to walk more, hop, do heel drops and jump if you can.
+2. Build muscle strength.
+Chronically low muscle mass is associated with low bone mass.
+Even stronger grip strength and stronger back muscles are associated with higher bone density.
+If you have been told you have osteopenia in the hip, try to walk more, hop, do heel drops, and jump if you can.
 All provide bone-stimulating impact to the hip.
 Also consider using a weighted vest when walking.
 It makes each step deliver a greater bone stimulating impact to hip.

 4. Eat enough wholesome food daily.
 The body is one single unit; if you lose weight you lose bone.
 The bone weakening from weight loss before menopause is more easily compensated for than that from weight loss after menopause.
 Make sure you get between 50 and 80 grams of protein daily, depending on your physical activity level.